Esri/explorer-integration/README.md

 #### Change initial extent for the map

 There are a couple ways to set the map extent to provide a custom map viewing experience.
-You can specify the `center` & `scale` (optionally providing `wkid`, `rotation`, and/or `markup` parameters) or specify a `bookmark` from the map .
+You can specify the `center` and `scale` (optionally providing `wkid`, `rotation`, and/or `markup` parameters) or specify a `bookmark` from the map .
 Alternatively, you can `search` within the map to let Explorer determine how the initial extent should be set while also displaying the matching results.

 ##### `center`, `scale`

 Use this to recenter the map once loaded to a different coordinate than the user’s current location.
-The `center` parameter includes either a set of latitude and longitude coordinates (decimal degrees), or a query formatted address.
+The `center` parameter can include either a set of latitude and longitude coordinates (decimal degrees), a query formatted address, or feature search result.
 When specifying a `center`, a `scale` must also be provided.

-- `center`: Provide center in the following formats:
+- `center`: Centers the map to a certain location.
+Provide center in the following formats:
   - Comma-seperated latitude/longitude (y/x) pair in WGS84 (WKID:4326)
   - Address (plus-encode spaces) to be reverse geocoded by organization geocoder (Mobile Map Package's with locators will not look to geocoder)
   - Feature search result (plus-encode spaces)